 Twin Rivers Cabins and RV Park was formerly known as Twin Rivers Guest Ranch and has had a long and colorful history.
 In the early 1930’s, Twin Rivers had an open-air pavilion that served as the local “hot spot” for weekend dances.
-Prior to that it was host to the Ute Indians as a summer campground in Colorado, most likely because of the cool shade the enormous cottonwood trees on our property provide and easy access to the Conejos river.
+Prior to that it was host to the Ute Indians as a summer campground in Colorado, most likely because the enormous cottonwood trees on our property provide cooling shade and easy access to the Conejos river.

 Antonito, our nearest town, (and county seat of Conejos County), has a unique history.
 Before the arrival of the narrow gauge railroad Antonito was called San Antonio Junction because of its proximity to the confluence of the San Antonio and Conejos rivers.
 Initially settled by sheep herders, Antonito grew steadily as a regional hub for farming and ranching activity.
 The community of Antonito continues to grow having distinguished itself as an example of how rural people can come together during times when outside forces attempt to alter perceptions about it’s identity.
 The Colorado Trust highlights how the process works very well.